 How do you ensure you have a phenomenal website that showcases your differentiation while catering specifically to your target audience?
 It all begins with your web developer.
 But, with literally thousands of developers vying for your attention (and dollars), how do you know which one to pick?
 We’ve made it simple.

 Like so many things, experience is everything.
 Think about the first time you tried swinging a golf club or driving a stick shift?
 Did it go perfectly?
 Probably not.
-When it comes to website design and development, you’ll want to ensure your developer has years of experience.
+When it comes to custom website design and development, you’ll want to ensure your developer has years of experience.
 After all, you want your new website to be a masterpiece, not a practice run.

 WordPress.
 Magento.
 Wix.
 Shopify.
 There are dozens of mainstream web platforms.
 A web platform is essentially the foundation of your website on which the rest of your site will be built.
 There are pros and cons to each, so you’ll want to not only ask which one yours will be built on but the reasoning behind it.

 This question will really separate amateurs from pros.
 While many will just dive on in and begin building any site, the premier developers will ensure they are building the right site.
 This research should begin with establishing your unique market positioning and target market and grow from their to represent y our brand.
 What are your goals?
 What’s most appealing to your target market?
 What’s your unique brand identity?
 All of these are essential in building a successful website.